dataiku/dataiku-contrib/pipedrive-import/README.md

 * Initial release: deals dataset

-## Credits
+## Non-Roman characters

-This plugin uses the [unidecode](https://pypi.python.org/pypi/Unidecode) library from Tomaz Solc, and an adapted version of the [unicode-slugify](https://pypi.python.org/pypi/unicode-slugify) from Jeff Balogh, Dave Dash.
+This plugin optionnaly uses the [unidecode](https://pypi.python.org/pypi/Unidecode) library from Tomaz Solc for the transliteration of non-Roman characters.

+You can install this package if required with the [pip of the DSS virtualenv](http://learn.dataiku.com/howto/code/python/install-python-packages.html):

+`data_dir/bin/pip install --upgrade unidecode`

 ## Need help?